ndoniyor/elden-randomizer/README.md

   - Choose for me: randomly selects magic type
   - Sorcery: random spells are all sorceries
-  - Incantations: random spells are all incantations
+  - Incantations: random spells are all incantations In addition, there is an automatic generation of ashes-of-war if the weapon is compatible with them.
+For example, if one of your weapons is `Caestus` a possible ash-of-war is `Lifesteal Fist` as that is only for fist/claw weapons.

+## Contributing

+Contributions are welcome!
+If you find any bugs or have suggestions for improvements, please open an issue on the GitHub repository or submit a pull request.